 "Goodnight, Abby."
 He hung up without another word, immediately feeling guilty for saying what he did.

-He'd used up his supply way too fast this time.
+Still, he'd used up his supply way too fast this time.
 If he took the four that were left now, he would be detoxing by this time tomorrow.
 If he spaced them out, he could stave off the inevitable detox for a few more days, at least.
 He knew from experience that it wasn't a fun time.

 I can take these now, hunt down some street Oxy or something tomorrow.
 It's the only option.

 Without another thought, he tossed the four pills in his mouth, dry swallowing them.
 He closed his eyes for a long moment.
 His home suddenly seemed very far away, too far away.
-When was the last time I even had a home?
+When was the last time I even had a home? he wondered fleetingly.